-- HED continued to partner with agencies, such as the Homeless Coalition of PBC, the Homeless Advisory Board, and the United Way. - The County provided \$330,000 in CDBG funding to two incubators to provide technical assistance to microenterprises and small businesses.
-The project created 29 equivalent jobs. and assisted - Continued implementation of the Section 108 Loan Program, Energy Loan Program, U.S. Dept. of Agriculture (USDA) Intermediary Relending Program (IRP) Loan and U.S. Environmental Protection Agency Brownfield Revolving Loan Fund. \$1,885,000 were awarded; retained 46 jobs and created 67 new jobs.
+- HED continued to partner with agencies, such as the Homeless Coalition of PBC, the Homeless Advisory Board, and the United Way. - The County provided \$330,000 in CDBG funding to two economic development agencies to provide technical assistance to microenterprises and small businesses.
+The project created 25.5 FTE jobs and assisted 133 businesses. - Continued implementation of the Section 108 Loan Program, Energy Loan Program, U.S. Dept. of Agriculture (USDA) Intermediary Relending Program (IRP) Loan and U.S. Environmental Protection Agency Brownfield Revolving Loan Fund. \$1,885,000 was awarded; retained 46 jobs and created 67 new jobs.